iamtango/JS-Notes/README.md

 #### Import statements first import the modules and execute and store in memory then run that file code

+#### Logical operator gives truthy and falsy value in the result (i.e && || !)

+#### Object.seal(Object_name) it is use when we donot want to modefiy the object by adding or deleting the existing values but it can change the value of existing key
+#### Object.freeze(Object_name) it is same as Object.seal(Object_name) but in that u can't able to change the exiting value of the object

+#### Shallow copy is something that only one level of the object can only be copied, but at the time of other nested objects inside that perticular object the object change

+#### Const and let are in the temporal death zone until its variables don't assign anything till ( !=undefine)

+#### for of loop is use for Arrays and for in loop use for Objects

+document.getElementsByTagName("") give all the list of htmlcollection document.getElementsByClassName("") give all the list of htmlcollection document.getElementById("") give Only first element document.images("") is specially use to give all images of dom doucument.querySelector("") give first element doucument.querySelectorAll("") give all element in NodeList

+.innerHTML give the element in the html format .innerText give the element's content only which is visible on browser .textContent gives all the element content including which is hidden also considering spaces as well

+### Event Delegation

+- Event delegation is a technique where a single event listener is added to a parent element to manage events for multiple child elements.
+This optimizes memory usage and improves performance by reducing the number of event listeners attached to the DOM.
+- Event delegation help to optimise memory usage and page load by applying event listeners on parent elements

+### Event Capturing (Trickling):

+- When you click on the .child element, the event first goes through the capturing phase.
+- The event listeners with true as the third argument (capturing phase) will log messages as the event trickles down from .grandparent to .child.

+### Event Bubbling:

+- After the event reaches the target element (.child), it starts bubbling up.
+- The event listeners without the third argument (default is false for bubbling) will log messages as the event bubbles up from .child to .grandparent.

+### Stopping Propagation:

+- The e.stopPropagation() method is called in one of the .child event listeners.
+- This stops the event from bubbling up to the .parent and .grandparent elements.

+#### Promises only settle for one time only

+Micro task queue has more properties than callback queues In microtask queue it has only promises and mutationObjects only

+await keyword make wait for below code to execude while .then does not and execute below code

 # `Akshay Saini's Namaste JS Notes 👇🏻`

 ## title: Namaste JavaScript